Informatics Core Services (ICS)

 Albert Lai, PhD

-The mission of the Center for Biomedical Informatics is:
+The mission of the Informatics Core Services is:

 - To develop an informatics center that will allow clinical and basic science investigators to collect and manage large amounts of gene expression, gene sequence and coded clinical data generated from cancer research studies.